CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET.md

 ```

-In the "SpreadSheet" file, the parent component holds the state variables -"statusString", "userName" and etc. These state variables are used as props to pass down to child components, such as "Sheetholder", and "keyPad".
+In the "SpreadSheet" file, the parent component holds the state variables -"statusString", "userName" , etc. These state variables are used as props to pass down to child components, such as "Sheetholder", and "keyPad".
 In this project, Redux or Context API are not used for managing global state.

 ```
 return (
     <div>